kpoloney/create_aip/README.md

 Bag, use this script to include them in the `data` directory and update the Bag's manifests.

 The script has two arguments:
--`--files_to_add` is a filepath or comma-separated list of multiple files to be added to the bag.
+- `--files_to_add` is a filepath or comma-separated list of multiple files to be added to the bag.
--`--bag_loc` is the filepath to the bag.
+- `--bag_loc` is the filepath to the bag.

 # Local workflow scripts